StayPirate/secbox/README.md

               PreferredAuthentications publickey
               IdentityFile /path/to/your/key

-      In case you manage your ssh keys with the ssh-agent you can avoid the last line (IdentityFile) since secbox will automatically use ssh-agent to authenticate.
+      In case your ssh keys are manged by the ssh-agent, then you can avoid the last line *(IdentityFile)*, because secbox will automatically talk to the ssh-agent.

-      To check if your ssh setup is correct, try to access wotan issuing the command `ssh wotan`, you should get similar results:
+      To check if your ssh setup is fine, try to access wotan via `ssh wotan`:

             host> ssh wotan
             Last login: Fri Jul 30 06:32:42 2021 from 2620:113:80c0:8340::11f1